DanielFMcKay/Weather-Dashboard/README.md

 * Duplicate entries will also not append a button, but a duplicate request will still call that location's data.

 * Additionally, the buttons persist in local storage, so they reload when the page does.
 Only the 32 most recently called searches are displayed however, starting with the one at the end of the array.
 I felt this was a practical upper limit for now.
-As of the latest update, the oldest searches and buttons are removed as the newest one is created if that limit has been reached.
+The oldest searches and buttons are automatically removed as the newest one is created if that limit has been reached.

 * If a mouse is hovering over the search button, a history button, or the clear everything button, the button will automatically be highlighted.